 FIGURE F-3.
-Stock status phase plot showing the status of the north Pacific albacore stock relative to the biomass-based threshold (30%SSBcurrent, F=0) and limit (14%SSBcurrent, F=0) reference points, and fishing intensity-based target reference point (F45%SPR) over the modeling period (1994 - 2021).
+Stock status phase plot showing the status of the north Pacific albacore stock relative to the biomass-based threshold (30%SSB{current, F=0}) and limit (14%SSB{current, F=0}) reference points, and fishing intensity-based target reference point (F45{%SPR}) over the modeling period (1994 - 2021).
 Blue triangle indicates the start year (1994) and black circle with 95% confidence intervals indicates the terminal year (2021).
-(B) Stock status plot showing current stock status and 95% confidence intervals of the base case model (black circle), an important sensitivity run of CV = 0.06 for Linf in the growth model (gray square), an important sensitivity run with an estimated growth model (purple triangle), and a model representing an update of the 2020 base case model to 2023 data (red diamond).
+(B) Stock status plot showing current stock status and 95% confidence intervals of the base case model (black circle), an important sensitivity run of CV = 0.06 for L{inf} in the growth model (gray square), an important sensitivity run with an estimated growth model (purple triangle), and a model representing an update of the 2020 base case model to 2023 data (red diamond).
 95% confidence intervals are not shown for the update of the 2020 base case model (red diamond) because the model did not have a positive definite Hessian matrix and uncertainty estimates were unreliable.
-Red zones in both panels indicate female SSBs falling below the limit reference point while the orange zones indicate female SSBs between the threshold and limit reference points.
+Red zones in both panels indicate female SSBs falling below the limit reference point while the orange zones indicate female SSBs between the threshold and limit reference point.
 Green zones indicate female SSBs above the threshold reference point and fishing intensity levels below the target reference point.
+Yellow areas indicate female SSBs above the threshold reference point and fishing intensity levels above the target reference point.
 The Fs in this figure are indicators of fishing intensity based on spawning potential ratio (SPR) and calculated as %SPR.